benchmark-urbanism/vue-mapbox-map/README.md

 A minimalist [Vue](https://vuejs.org/) component wrapping [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/api/) for dynamic maps.

 This component wraps only what is necessary for dynamic updates and returns the map object.
-It leaves further configuration to conventional mapbox-gl paradigms on the principle that it is unnecessary (and needlessly convoluted) to wrap every last aspect of the mapbox-gl API into a vue component.
+It leaves further configuration to conventional mapbox-gl paradigms.

 [Documentation](https://benchmark-urbanism.github.io/vue-mapbox-map/)